razielku/AsteroidsGame/README.md

-# AsteroidsGame
+## Java Asteroids Game
-a 'simple' solution in Java to play an Asteroids game
+a **'simple'** solution in Java - NetBeans to play an Asteroids game
+#
+the comments in the code are in spanish

+## Libraries
+Java native libraries only